 If your company is not currently an approved at-sea monitoring (ASM) and/or electronic monitoring (EM) provider and you would like to provide monitoring services to groundfish sectors in fishing year 2022 (May 1, 2022, through April 30, 2023), you must submit an application by October 15, 2021.
 Companies already approved to provide ASM or EM services in fishing years 2021 and 2022 do not need to apply again in order to provide those services in 2022.
 Companies not already approved to provide either ASM or EM services in fishing years 2021 and 2022 need to apply for approval for the respective service in 2022.

-Applications must include a cover letter and the information and statements identified in the regulations at 50 CFR 648.87(b)(4) and (5).
+Applications must include a cover letter and the information and statements identified in the regulations at 50 CFR 648.87(b)(4).
 In your cover letter, please specify whether you are interested in providing ASM services, EM services, or both.
-Service providers interested in providing both ASM and EM services must develop separate ASM and EM deployment plans to meet the service provider performance standards [§ 648.87(b)(4)(ii)(A)].
+Companies interested in providing both ASM and EM services must develop separate ASM and EM deployment plans to meet the service provider performance standards (§ 648.87(b)(4)(ii)(A)).

-Please use Kiteworks, a secure file-sharing service, to submit the requested documents by October 19, 2020, to Claire Fitz-Gerald at email@example.com and Kyle Molton at firstname.lastname@example.org.
+Please use Kiteworks, a secure file-sharing service, to submit the requested documents by October 15, 2021, to Claire Fitz-Gerald at email@example.com and Kyle Molton at firstname.lastname@example.org.
 If you need help creating a Kiteworks account, please contact email@example.com for assistance.